planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-06-22-Should-Web-Developers-Learn-Python.md

 We'll, today I'll be sharing a conversation I had with Ronnie Sheer, Head of Research and Development at Hiverr and Author of several courses on Python, CoPilot and Git.

 I have some more interviews on the way, so let me know what you think in the chat.
-Both he and I will be answering questions while his interview plans and then hopefully we'll have time for a Q&A.
+Both he and I will be answering questions while his interview plays and then hopefully we'll have time for a Q&A.

 # Wrapup